Home

 1 ½ tablespoons salt

 Wash and trim beans.
 Cut into 1-inch pieces or leave whole.
 For large quantity cooking, steam or boil green beans in a large streamer or stockpot.
 Do not overload the pot.
 Use two pots or cook in batches, 10-20 minutes or until desired doneness.
-Pour melted butter over cooked beans and sprinkle with salt.
+Pour softened butter over cooked beans and sprinkle with salt.

 Variations: